 Mac shutting down randomly is a hot topic among users.
 Do you know what causes the problem?
 Actually, it’s hard to identify the exact cause.
 However, there are some factors that are proven to cause Mac random shutdown easily.

-It’s a terrible experience to find that your computer keeps shutting down over and over again.
-You must want to fix this problem, right?
+It’s a terrible experience to find that your computer keeps shutting down repeatedly.
+This post will show you the solutions to this problem.

 If your MacBook Pro shuts down randomly after you have installed some software, it’s very possible that the software error or software conflict should be responsible for the problem.